solstice23/typst-ribbons/docs/manual.typ

 == Behind the scene

 Internally, all data formats will be converted to a new format for easier processing.
 The document doesn't list this for now.
-If you want to know more about this, pass `debug: 1` to `ribbon-diagram` function to see the structure of pre-processed data.
+If you want to know more about this, pass `debug: 1` to `ribbony-diagram` function to see the structure of pre-processed data.

 = Layout <sec:layout>

 #type-box("layout") is a tuple of `(layouter, drawer)`, which defines how to layout and draw the ribbon diagram.

 Layout is the main part of the diagram drawing process.
-The type of diagram is mainly determined by the layout passed to `ribbon-diagram`.
+The type of diagram is mainly determined by the layout passed to `ribbony-diagram`.

 #def
 ```